julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

 7.0.2 Final Edit to `docker-compose.yml'
 ----------------------------------------

-  When the TDM communicates to the TDS concering changes in data it observes with data supplied by the LDM, it will communicate via the `tdm' tomcat user.
+  When the TDM communicates to the TDS concerning changes in data it observes with data supplied by the LDM, it will communicate via the `tdm' tomcat user.
 Edit the `docker-compose.yml' file and change the `TDM_PW' to `MeIndexer'.
-This is not as insecure as it would seem since the tdm user has few priviliges.
+This is not as insecure as it would seem since the tdm user has few privileges.
 Optimally, one could change the password hash for the TDM user in the `tomcat-users.xml' file.